Making additions to inventory on QuickBooks or QuickBooks Online can be a little complicated at first.

 Restock your inventory

-If you’ve entered a reorder point for your inventory, you’ll be notified when it’s time to restock.
+If you’ve entered an inventory reorder point, you’ll be notified when it’s time to restock items below threshold.

-QuickBooks Online can also help you track merchandise you ordered from vendors and automatically update stock numbers on your website.
+QuickBooks Online also helps you analyze and track merchandise if you order products from suppliers or vendors.
+It can also count items for verification and automatically update stock numbers on your website.

 Use reports to check the status of your inventory